Revis: Breakup (2004–2009)

-Reunion, cancelled albums, and second breakup (2010–2012)
+Reunion, canceled albums, and second breakup (2010–2012)

 Reports of a Revis reunion surfaced in early 2010, saying that they were back together and working on a second album.
 However, original guitarist Nathaniel Cox and bassist Bob Thiemann decided not to take part in the reunion.

 The band originally announced two separate releases, an EP titled Fire and Ice, and a full-length album to follow, titled Gone So Long.
 Fire and Ice, was announced to be released on July 27, 2010, but the album was delayed, and the two releases were consolidated into one single album, titled Do We Have to Beg?.

 Despite the delayed release, the band did release some single songs.
 The first song released after the reunion was "A Better Day (Relief)" in June 2010.
-A second track, "Are You Taking Me Home", was released a few months later in October 2010.
-It was mixed by Jay Baumgardner and was released on October 6, 2010 via the band's website.
+A second track, "Are You Taking Me Home," was released a few months later in October 2010.
+It was mixed by Jay Baumgardner and was released on October 6, 2010, via the band's website.
 Later in the month, the band played their first live concert since their reunion.
 The band debuted a new song, titled "Remember When", at the concert and released a studio acoustic version of a new track, "Searching for Someone" afterwards.
-The band rounded out the year with a re-recorded version of the track "From That Point On", a b-side left off their first album.
+The band rounded out the year with a re-recorded version of the track "From That Point On," a B-side left off their first album.

-In February 2011, the band announced that Do We Have to Beg? would be released on May 20, 2011 to coincide with the 8 year anniversary of the release of Places for Breathing.
+In February 2011, the band announced that Do We Have to Beg? would be released on May 20, 2011, to coincide with the 8 year anniversary of the release of Places for Breathing.
 A track list wasn't announced, but some song information was revealed.
 An electric, full-band version of "Searching For Someone" was initially announced as the first single, but the band changed their mind and decided to release "Save Our Souls" as the first single.
 Additionally, the album was to consist of 12 songs selected from a group of 25 recorded songs.
 "Save Our Souls" was released on April 1.

-While the band announced the "Turnstyle Tour" to support the album, the tour was canceled on May 13, just a week before the album's projected release date, due to circumstances that were beyond their control.
+While the band announced the Turnstyle Tour to support the album, the tour was canceled on May 13, just a week before the album's projected release date, due to circumstances that were beyond their control.
 After a week of silence and no promotion, the album release was quietly delayed indefinitely, without a new date, due to undisclosed legal issues.

 In June, the band released a final track from the sessions, "Fire and Ice", as an apology and "thank you" for the patience from their fans.
 However, it wasn't until August, three months after the album delay, that the band announced that legal issues kept them from ever releasing the album in its then-current form, so they are currently in the process of re-recording the entire album.
 After four more months of silence, drummer David Piribauer reiterated the band's intent to re-record the album, blaming the lack of progress on his seriously injured leg.